 Traditionally, wide-angle lenses have been the cornerstone of landscape photography.
 They allow us to capture big-scale scenes and, at the same time, emphasize the foreground elements by exaggerating them.

-Use of wide-angle lenses in beach photography works best in conjunction with the two previous tips.
+The use of wide-angle lenses in beach photography works best in conjunction with the two previous photography tips.

 05. Take Full Advantage of Sunsets and Sunrises